11. Floating Point

 Floating Point Multiplication

-Starting with a working integer multiply routine, floating point multiplication is simpler than floating point addition.
-This simplicity is apparent in the algorithm for multiplying in scientific notation: Add the exponents, multiply the mantissas and normalize the result, as illustrated below:
+Floating point multiplication is simpler than floating point addition.
+This is apparent in the algorithm for multiplying in scientific notation: Add the exponents, multiply the mantissas and normalize the result, as illustrated below:

-Unlike addition, we need not denormalize anything before the operation.
+Unlike addition, we do not denormalize anything before the operation.
 The one new issue we face is the matter of precision.
-Multiplying two 32-bit mantissas gives a 64-bit result.
-We will assume a signed multiply routine that delivers this result, with the following calling sequence:
+Multiplying two 32-bit values gives a 64-bit result.
+We can do this in C by using long int operands.

 The range check on the exponent in the above code uses the bounds –148, –125 and 128 for denormalized and normalized numbers instead of the bounds –149, –126 and 127 specified for the IEEE format.
 Again, this difference is because of the change in normalization rule between the IEEE model and our word-based model.

 The above code is not perfect.
-It truncates, completely discarding the insignificant bits instead of rounding to the nearest IEEE floating point value.
-In production code, rounding is generally preferred because it halves the maximum error in conversion.
+It truncates, discarding the insignificant bits instead of rounding to the nearest IEEE floating point value.
+Rounding is preferred because it halves the maximum error in conversion.

 This code makes extensive use of shifting to clear fields within the number.
 Thus, instead of writing n&0xFFFFFF00, we write (n>>8)<<8.
 This trick is useful on many machines where loading a large constant is significantly slower than a shift instruction.
 By doing this, we avoid both loading a long constant into a register and using an extra register to hold it.
 On the Hawk, this optimization is effective only for shift counts of 16 or less.
 Shifting by a greater amount takes two consecutive shift instructions, in which case, it may be faster to load a long constant using LIL followed by an AND instruction.